splunk/public-o11y-docs/logs/logviews.rst

 Select :strong:`Download chart as image` to download your log view as a PNG file.

+Select :strong:`Troubleshoot from this Time Window (APM)` to explore related data in Splunk APM.
+(This option only exists if APM contains data related to the logs chart.)

 Select :strong:`Troubleshoot from this Time Window (RUM)` to explore related data in Splunk RUM.
+(This option only exists if RUM contains data related to the logs chart.)

 Select :strong:`Delete` to remove your log view from the dashboard.
 Deleting it from the dashboard does not impact the query you used to create your log view in Log Observer.